-Accrual begins after the completion of six (6) months (13 full bi-weekly pay periods) of employment.
+Eligible employees begin accruing vacation credit upon employment but are not able to use accrued time prior to completion of six (6) months of continuous employment with the District.
 Accrual rate is calculated based on total length of continuous full-time (12) month employment with the District as outlined below.
 Vacation is accrued each pay period up to a maximum of 35 days.
 Vacation only accrues if an employee is in a paid status.